data-mie/dbt-fundamentals/models/docs.md

 {% docs customers %}

-This table contains all customers in ecomm
+This table contains all customers in ecomm raw source

 {% enddocs %}